raghebbenhamouda/CloudCertNotes/README.md

 ## Glue

-- Fully managed ETL service
+- Fully managed ETL(extract, transform, and load) service
 - Uses Spark in the backend
 - Automates data preparation for analytics
 - Performs schema inference on crawled data and can automatically generate code